hf-kklein/exclusive_end_dates.github.io/index.md

 end = "2021-02-01"
 ```

-That the end date, the first moment in February, is not inside the time frame ("January") is refered to as "_exclusive_ end date".
+That the end date, the first moment in February, is not inside the time frame ("January") is refered to as **"_exclusive_ end date"**.

-The opposite is an inclusive end date (e.g `end = "2021-01-31"`).
+The opposite (modelling the end of January as `end = "2021-01-31"`) is an inclusive end date.
 But this comes with a lot of problems.

 ## Convention: `Duration = End - Start`